Students and non-students alike enjoyed crisp winter conditions in Scotland last weekend.

 Interested in linking up with a student club in order to boost recruitment in your own club?
-Contact your local Regional Development Officer to see how we can help you to make this happen.
+Contact the BMC Clubs Officer to see how we can help you to make this happen.

 Watch the Rucksack Club Gogarth meet on BMC TV:

 Watch Making the Cut, Beinn Eighe, on BMC TV:

 This article has been read